theriley106/Intro_To_Webscraping/README.md

 # Intro_To_Webscraping

-My Introduction to Web Scraping talk
+My Introduction to Web Scraping talk that involved finding arbitrage opportunities between Amazon and eBay textbooks.

 ## Instructions